 As someone new to intention jewellery, can you tell me more about that?

 When I source stones, I usually always sage them first to energetically clear any negativity or low frequencies from them.
 As I do so, the stones are able to hold any intention that is being put in them while they are being made.
 I must ensure that I’m in a good place so there is no negative energy being passed on to the wearer through my pieces, as stones also hold energy.
-Sage scientifically has even been proven to help kill viruses and bacteria, which is why I choose sage at the beginning of the creative processes.
+Sage scientifically has even been proven to help kill viruses and bacteria, which is why I sage at the beginning of the creative process.

 Neuroscience is one of my big passions and studies.
 It was through neuroplasticity techniques as well as the power of belief and intention that I was able to get from wheelchair to walking again and off of oxygen.
 Witnessing other people heal themselves of the impossible proves how powerful belief and intention can alter the entire chemistry of your body.